YuanruiZJU/TSE-Valid-Bug/recognizing-technical-information.md

 ```'test case', 'testcase', 'added test', 'test program', 'testing case'```

-We ignore case when matching these words.

 ### Screenshots
 We identify whether an attachment contains screenshots by checking whether the description of the attachment contains the following words or phrases:

 ```'window', 'view', 'picture', 'screenshot', 'visible', 'image', 'png', 'bmp', 'jpg', 'jpeg', 'where to', 'screen shot','yellow', 'rectangle'```

-We ignore case when matching these words.